Arrow Financial Corp Sells 225 Shares of Colgate-Palmolive (NYSE:CL)

-Arrow Financial Corp cut its stake in shares of Colgate-Palmolive (NYSE:CL) by 2.2% during the 1st quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 9,779 shares of the company’s stock after selling 225 shares during the period.
-Arrow Financial Corp’s holdings in Colgate-Palmolive were worth $771,000 as of its most recent SEC filing.
+Arrow Financial Corp lessened its stake in shares of Colgate-Palmolive (NYSE:CL) by 2.2% in the first quarter, according to the company in its most recent Form 13F filing with the SEC.
+The firm owned 9,779 shares of the company’s stock after selling 225 shares during the quarter.
+Arrow Financial Corp’s holdings in Colgate-Palmolive were worth $771,000 at the end of the most recent quarter.

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, May 14th.
-Stockholders of record on Wednesday, April 21st will be issued a dividend of $0.45 per share.
-This is a positive change from Colgate-Palmolive’s previous quarterly dividend of $0.44.
+The business also recently declared a quarterly dividend, which will be paid on Friday, May 14th.
+Investors of record on Wednesday, April 21st will be given a $0.45 dividend.
+This represents a $1.80 annualized dividend and a yield of 2.19%.
 The ex-dividend date of this dividend is Tuesday, April 20th.
-This represents a $1.80 annualized dividend and a dividend yield of 2.19%.
-Colgate-Palmolive’s payout ratio is presently 63.60%.
+This is a boost from Colgate-Palmolive’s previous quarterly dividend of $0.44.
+Colgate-Palmolive’s payout ratio is 63.60%.

-In related news, CEO Noel R. Wallace sold 2,961 shares of the business’s stock in a transaction that occurred on Tuesday, February 16th.
-The stock was sold at an average price of $77.30, for a total value of $228,885.30.
-Following the completion of the sale, the chief executive officer now owns 203,464 shares in the company, valued at approximately $15,727,767.20.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, Director Michael B. Polk sold 4,835 shares of the business’s stock in a transaction that occurred on Thursday, February 11th.
+In other news, Director Stephen I. Sadove sold 8,000 shares of the company’s stock in a transaction on Wednesday, May 5th.
+The stock was sold at an average price of $81.30, for a total transaction of $650,400.00.
+Following the completion of the sale, the director now directly owns 11,324 shares in the company, valued at approximately $920,641.20.
+The transaction was disclosed in a legal filing with the SEC, which is available at this link.
+Also, Director Michael B. Polk sold 4,835 shares of the company’s stock in a transaction on Thursday, February 11th.
 The stock was sold at an average price of $79.25, for a total value of $383,173.75.
-Following the completion of the sale, the director now owns 23,090 shares of the company’s stock, valued at approximately $1,829,882.50.
+Following the sale, the director now owns 23,090 shares of the company’s stock, valued at $1,829,882.50.
 The disclosure for this sale can be found here.
-Insiders have sold 89,963 shares of company stock valued at $7,256,706 in the last three months.
-0.78% of the stock is owned by insiders.
+Insiders have sold a total of 89,963 shares of company stock worth $7,256,706 in the last quarter.
+0.78% of the stock is currently owned by insiders.

-A number of equities research analysts recently issued reports on the company.
-Stifel Nicolaus cut Colgate-Palmolive from a “buy” rating to a “hold” rating and set a $83.00 price objective on the stock. in a research note on Thursday, January 28th.
-Sanford C. Bernstein assumed coverage on Colgate-Palmolive in a research note on Tuesday, January 19th.
-They issued an “underperform” rating and a $77.00 price objective on the stock.
-JPMorgan Chase & Co. lowered their price objective on Colgate-Palmolive from $87.00 to $85.00 and set a “neutral” rating on the stock in a research note on Thursday, April 22nd.
-Deutsche Bank Aktiengesellschaft boosted their price objective on Colgate-Palmolive from $84.00 to $85.00 and gave the company a “hold” rating in a research note on Monday, May 3rd.
-Finally, Berenberg Bank upgraded Colgate-Palmolive from a “sell” rating to a “hold” rating and set a $76.00 price objective on the stock in a research note on Tuesday, January 26th.
-Two investment analysts have rated the stock with a sell rating, eight have issued a hold rating and two have assigned a buy rating to the company’s stock.
-Colgate-Palmolive presently has a consensus rating of “Hold” and a consensus price target of $82.92.
+A number of equities analysts have issued reports on the company.
+Sanford C. Bernstein assumed coverage on Colgate-Palmolive in a report on Tuesday, January 19th.
+They issued an “underperform” rating and a $77.00 price objective for the company.
+JPMorgan Chase & Co. decreased their price objective on Colgate-Palmolive from $87.00 to $85.00 and set a “neutral” rating for the company in a report on Thursday, April 22nd.
+Deutsche Bank Aktiengesellschaft increased their price objective on Colgate-Palmolive from $84.00 to $85.00 and gave the stock a “hold” rating in a report on Monday, May 3rd.
+Zacks Investment Research raised Colgate-Palmolive from a “sell” rating to a “hold” rating and set a $85.00 target price on the stock in a research report on Monday, May 3rd.
+Finally, Credit Suisse Group raised Colgate-Palmolive from an “underperform” rating to a “neutral” rating and raised their target price for the stock from $70.00 to $80.00 in a research report on Monday, February 1st.
+Two research analysts have rated the stock with a sell rating, eight have issued a hold rating and two have given a buy rating to the stock.
+The stock presently has a consensus rating of “Hold” and an average target price of $82.92.

 Colgate-Palmolive Company, together with its subsidiaries, manufactures and sells consumer products worldwide.
 The company operates through two segments, Oral, Personal and Home Care; and Pet Nutrition.
 The Oral, Personal and Home Care segment's products include toothpaste, toothbrushes, mouthwash, bar and liquid hand soaps, shower gels, shampoos, conditioners, deodorants and antiperspirants, skin health products, dishwashing detergents, fabric conditioners, household cleaners, and other similar items.